kod88vn/project-red-shade/README.md

 # Project highlights
 * a simulated bookstore, where user can search for books/author, and edit them
 * mongodb to store data, normalized.
-ElasticSearch to enable quick test search, denormilzed
+ElasticSearch to enable quick text search, denormilzed
 * nodejs with Express for middleware
 * react/redux for front-end
 * docker compose to manage infrastructure